 Why Having a Brain Injury Attorney Is Crucial

-Brain injury cases can be very complex, that’s why it is important to consult a traumatic brain injury lawyer before pursuing your TBI lawsuit.
-Having expert legal help from a team of attorneys can be the difference between a winning and losing claim.
+Brain injury cases can be very complex; that’s why it is essential to consult a traumatic brain injury lawyer before pursuing your TBI lawsuit.
+Expert legal help from a team of attorneys can be the difference between winning and losing a claim.

 The Simon Law Firm, P.C. has the experience and resources you need on your side.
-With our network of medical experts that can evaluate the traumatic brain injury, we can present a strong case at trial.
-Our familiarity and skill in brain injury suits will ensure that you have the best possible chance to recover compensation for your pain and suffering and past and future medical costs.
+With our network of medical experts who can evaluate the traumatic brain injury, we can present a strong case at trial.
+Our familiarity and skill in brain injury suits will ensure you have the best chance to recover compensation for your pain and suffering and past and future medical costs.

 We do all that is necessary to ensure your interests are protected.
 Our experienced team of attorneys has demonstrated a record of competence, ability, and stability to be there for you and your family in these stressful times.

 Traumatic Brain Injuries

-The brain is one of the largest and most complex organs in the human body.
+The brain is one of the human body’s largest and most complex organs.
 It is the command center for the human nervous system.
-It is the seat of intelligence, personality, interpreter of senses, initiator of movement, and controller of behavior.
-The brain sits in a pool of fluid, called cerebrospinal fluid, which acts as a cushion, dulling the force sustained by the brain in the event of an impact.
-Regardless of this cushion, injuries still occur due to severe impact sustained during traumatic events such as a car crash, truck wreck, or motorcycle accidents.
+It is the seat of intelligence, personality, interpreter of senses, initiator of movement, and behavior controller.
+The brain sits in a pool of fluid called cerebrospinal fluid, which acts as a cushion, dulling the force sustained by the brain in the event of an impact.
+Regardless of this cushion, injuries still occur due to severe impact sustained during traumatic events such as a car crash, truck wreck, or motorcycle accident.

-TBIs are often avoidable though.
-Common causes include surgical error, defective products, motor vehicle accidents, construction accidents, birth injuries, chemical exposure, and machinery failures.
+TBIs are often avoidable, though.
+Common causes include surgical errors, defective products, motor vehicle accidents, construction accidents, birth injuries, chemical exposure, and machinery failures.
 Whether the injury is a concussion or coma, a diagnosis of traumatic brain injury comes with lifelong consequences—for the victims and their families.

 Traumatic brain injury can have wide-ranging physical and psychological effects.
 Depending on its severity, symptoms of a traumatic brain injury may include: